Why you can trust The Zebra

 The most affordable option for short-term car insurance in Rhode Island is State Farm, which can save you $56 monthly, compared to the next-best choice, USAA.
 In Rhode Island, the average monthly cost of auto insurance is $175, or $1,051 over a six-month period.

-Where you live can have as large an effect on your auto insurance premiums as the insurance company you choose.
+Where you live can have an effect on your auto insurance premiums.
 Auto insurance companies weigh the number of local insurance claims when rating policies by ZIP code.
 See below insurance premiums in major Rhode Island cities and compare them to the amount you’re paying.

 TEMPORARY AUTO INSURANCE PREMIUMS IN RHODE ISLAND — BY CITY